Cook leads Vikings to 28-24 prime-time road win over Cowboys - WHIZ News

 The Cowboys got the ball back with 17 seconds left, but Jayron Kearse intercepted Prescott’s desperation pass from near midfield in the end zone.

-The Vikings thought they had gone ahead on what was ruled a 17-yard touchdown by Alexander Mattison, but he was ruled down at the 1 on review.
-After a false start and a third-down stuff of fullback C.J.
-Ham from the 1, Cook scored on fourth-and-goal from the 2 on the final play of the third quarter.

-Rudolph, who started the night of circus catches with a one-handed grab in the back of the end zone and scored on another short TD toss, put Minnesota up 28-21 by winning a jump ball with cornerback Chidobe Awuzie for a 2-point conversion.
+Rudolph started the night of circus catches with a one-handed grab in the back of the end zone and scored on another short TD toss.

 With the Cowboys trailing 14-0, Cooper kick-started their first TD drive with a heel-dragging catch on third-and-12, followed two plays later by Michael Gallup’s 23-yard scoring grab.